 The Tarleton State University chapter is called Theta Sigma Upsilon.
 Joining the Department of Counseling's local chapter is a great opportunity to get to know your professional peers and to support the professional counselor community.
 Most Theta Sigma Upsilon activities are open to all students in the Department of Counseling.
 However, to join Chi Sigma Iota, you must have completed at least one full-time semester at a CACREP or CORE accredited program, maintain a GPA of 3.5 or better, and receive a letter of invitation to membership indicating that you meet the high standards of Chi Sigma Iota.
-Because Tarleton State University's Department of Counseling is seeking accreditation, this program qualifies.
-The department must obtain accreditation within 5 years to maintain an active Chi Sigma Iota chapter.

-If you are interested in joining Chi Sigma Iota or participating in Chi Sigma Iota events, please contact Dr. Melissa Gaa, Theta Sigma Upsilon chapter faculty advisor, at gaa@tarleton.edu.
+If you are interested in joining Chi Sigma Iota or participating in Chi Sigma Iota events, please contact Dr. Beck Munsey, Theta Sigma Upsilon chapter faculty advisor, at Munsey@tarleton.edu.
 More information about Chi Sigma Iota is available on their website located at www.csi-net.org.